Prince William Public Library System

 Prince William Public Library System (PWPLS) is a public library system in Virginia started in 1965.
-The system consists of 11 branches that include six full-service branches and five neighborhood branches across Prince William County and the cities of Manassas and Manassas Park.
+The system consists of 12 branches that include six community branches and six neighborhood branches across Prince William County and the cities of Manassas and Manassas Park.

 PWPLS serves over 1.4 million visitors in their branches every year including over 1 million website users.
 In addition, the system provides more than 3.6 million materials borrowed every year to the residents of the Prince William area.

 Service area

 According to the FY 2014 Institute of Museum and Library Services Data Catalog, the Library System has a service area population of 468,131 with 0 central library and 10 branch libraries.

 History

 Prince William Public Library System first opened to the citizens of Prince William County in September 1965.
 The first branch, Leesylvania Branch Library, was opened on the first floor of the Prince William County Administration Building.
 By November 1972, legislation was passed to open Potomac Community Library on the grounds of Potomac Hospital.

 On June 7, 2021, PWPLS opened Manassas City Library to serve the surrounding communities, making it the twelfth and newest library in the system.